mapp-digital/mapp-intelligence-android-sdk-v5/README.md

     formSettings.changeFieldsValue= Map<Int,String> // allow you to change value of the specific fields formSettings.confirmButton= true // if the form is canceled.
-This field should be set to false formSettings.anonymous= false //  If you do not want to read the value from the field it should be set to true formSettings.fieldsOrder= List<Int>// Ordered list of the items
+This field should be set to false formSettings.anonymous= false //  If you do not want to read the value from the field it should be set to true formSettings.pathAnalysis= List<Int>// Ordered list of the items

 Webtrekk.getInstance().formTracking(context,view = View, formTrackingSettings = trackingParams)
 ```